My name is Lix.

 I have no tales of track glory, State Champs, trophies or skate park heroics like many in the old school BMX scene.
 My beginnings in BMX were humble.

-I was a country kid, grew up on 1700acres in hill-country New Zealand, a total tom-boy.
+I was a country kid.
+I grew up on 1700acres in hill-country New Zealand, a total tom-boy.
 I loved mud, tools, Transformers, art, building and fixing stuff, sport, Weetbix and generally being outdoors.
 My first bike was a red Pantha Cub (16″ NZ made BMX) with trainer wheels that I got when I was 5.
-At 6 I’d ditched the trainer wheels and upgraded to a 2nd hand ’70s Raleigh Honey single speed girls bike, in metallic orange, brown and cream (very like this 24″ 3 speed only smaller, without gears).
+At 6 I’d ditched the trainer wheels and upgraded to a 2nd hand ’70s Raleigh Honey single speed girls bike, in metallic orange, brown and cream (very like this one).
 ‘Honey’, as I affectionately called her, could pull a wicked coaster brake skid.
 I remember riding that girlie Raleigh like I stole it and, all credit to the quality of Raleigh bikes, it held together like a champ.

 My first REAL bike?
-I fell in love with BMX when my parents (perhaps taking the hint from the race track the Raleigh had carved out through Mum’s flowerbeds, across the lawn, behind the shed and back) bought me a Healing Freestyler for Christmas in ’86.
+I fell in love with BMX when my parents (perhaps taking the hint from the race track the Raleigh had carved out through Mum’s flowerbeds, across the lawn, behind the shed and back) bought me a Healing Freestyler (the NZ branded Hutch Windstyler) for Christmas in ’86.
 From that point on the bike and I were inseparable.
-Together with some kids from neighbouring properties we built a killer track in our front paddock and would spend hours and hours on the weekends and after school doing time trials and building mad jumps (and landing in prickle bushes, ponds and various other hazards).
+Together with some kids from neighbouring properties we built a killer track in our front paddock and would spend hours and hours on the weekends and after school racing around, coming up with weird and wild tricks and building mad jumps (and landing in prickle bushes, ponds and various other hazards).
 I’m pretty sure we had no idea that things called skate parks existed outside of our little world, we were content, and as long as we could ride, we were free!

 For the next 5 or 6 years, if I didn’t have a pencil or paintbrush in my hand, you’d find me riding or tinkering with my BMX.
 My poor parents had a rake permanently at the ready as I made a habit of carving up their lovely pea-gravel drive-way, repeatedly, in Guinness World Record breaking attempts at the longest coaster brake skid.